-35.9 Impairment testing of Goodwill and CDI acquired
+35.2 Impairment testing of Goodwill and CDI acquired

 The goodwill acquired through business combination is reviewed annually for impairment.
 At each reporting period, an assessment is made for indicators of impairment.
 If indicators exist, an impairment test is required.
-The impairment test compares the estimated recoverable amount of the Bank's CGUs that carry goodwill, as determined through a Value-In-Use (VIU) model, with the carrying amount of net assets of each CGU.
-The goodwill has been allocated to the cash generating unit (CGU), MENA subsidiaries, which is also operating and reportable segment.
+The impairment test compares the estimated recoverable amount of the Group's CGUs that carry goodwill, as determined through a Value-In-Use (VIU) model, with the carrying amount of net assets of each CGU.
+The goodwill has been allocated to the CGU, MENA subsidiaries, which is also operating and reportable segment.